MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-maps-rest-services-using-php.md

 http://dev.virtualearth.net/REST/v1/Locations/US/NY/10007/New York/291 Broadway?output=xml&key=yourKeyHere
 ```

- In all of the examples in this article, you will see the [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)] sent to the REST Services APIs in this way.
+ In all of the examples in this article, you will see the [Bing Maps Key](../articles/includes/maps-ticket-md.md) sent to the REST Services APIs in this way.

 ## Working with the Locations API
  The Locations API allows you to geocode locations based on an address or query, or reverse geocode addresses based on a specified point.
 All three of these functions can be accessed simply by sending a specially formatted URI that includes parameters for the function.
 The Locations API can return results as either JSON or XML.
 For the purposes of this article, we will get results in XML format because we found it easier to work with using PHP’s built in XML classes.